 #7 The Pacific Ocean contains the Great Barrier Reef

-The reef is the largest coral reef in the world, stretching for more than 1,429 miles or around 2,300 kilometers.
+There are many coral platforms around the world; however, the Pacific houses the greatest of them all.
+The Great Barrier Reef is the largest coral reef in the world, stretching for more than 1,429 miles or around 2,300 kilometers.
 It’s labeled as a World Heritage Site and is one of the seven wonders of the natural world.
-It is made up of 2,900 individual reefs and around 900 islands.
+It is made up of 2,900 individual reefs and around 900 small islands.
 The reef is located in the Coral Sea, off the coast of Queensland, Australia.
 It is often cited as one of the most beautiful places in the world.
 But, it is also one of the most fragile.
 It’s a popular tourist destination where one can snorkel, fly, or cruise around the coral formations.
-The Great Barrier Reef is also the only living thing on earth visible from space.
+The Great Barrier Reef is also the only living thing on Earth visible from space.

 #8 The Pacific Ocean is home to at least six endangered species

-Species such as whales, sea turtles, sea otters, and sea lions call the Pacific Ocean home.
-They are at the mercy of hunters, by-catch, an increase in their natural predators, and a decrease in their natural prey.
+Marine species such as whales, sea turtles, sea otters, seals, and sea lions call the Pacific Ocean home.
+Scientists and activists alike are becoming increasingly concerned with the future outlook of marine life within the Pacific.
+They are at the mercy of hunters, by-catch, netting, an increase in their natural predators, and a decrease in their natural prey.
 These animals depend on the balance of the ocean ecosystem to survive.
-Increasing oil pollution in the South Pacific and South China seas are also adversely impacting the marine populations.
+Increasing oil pollution in the South Pacific and the South China Sea are also adversely impacting marine populations.
+With the combination of changing climate and increasing pollution, it is vital that work is done to protect our sea animals.

 #9 Humans used the Pacific Ocean for migration in 3000 BC

 The ocean may have been officially “discovered” in 1521, but travelers have used it for much longer.
-Canoe travel, especially around Taiwan, during this period was becoming significantly more important for trade and migration.
+Canoe travel, especially around Taiwan, during this period, was becoming significantly more important for trade and migration.
+Although navigation was far more primitive back then, and they only had the basic types of tools, they most likely used the same trade winds and equatorial currents that we use to this day.

 #10 The Pacific Ocean contains the Great Pacific Garbage Patch

-The garbage patch, which is located in the North Pacific Gyre, is an ever-growing collection of human refuse.
+The garbage patch, which is located in the North Pacific Gyre, is an ever-growing collection of human refuse and marine debris.
 Gyres are systems of circulating can currents, similar to whirlpools, although much larger.
 There are five gyres in the oceans, one in the Indian and two in the Atlantic and Pacific Oceans.
 While the Great Pacific Garbage Patch is not the only garbage patch, it is the biggest and most commonly discussed.

-The island-sized patch contains everything from water bottles to tires, desk chairs, and cellphones.
+The island-sized patch contains everything from water bottles to tires, desk chairs, and cell phones.
 It holds around two trillion plastic pieces and contains about 1/3rd of all the plastic pollution in the world’s oceans.
 It is mostly made up of microplastics.
 The Pacific Ocean is one of the most polluted oceans in the world due to this enormous collection.
-The Great Pacific Garbage Patch stretches from the west coast of North America to Japan.
+The Great Pacific Garbage Patch stretches from the west coast of North America to the Sea of Japan.